jaygrossman/jaygrossman.github.io/_posts/2024-08-04-inventory_cataloging_and_putaway_choices_for_my_sports_card_collection.md

 <h5>Case Study: Rent the Runway moved to Dynamic Putaway</h5>

 <p>When I joined Rent the Runway in 2014 and spent time in the warehouses, their Fixed-Location set up was challenging as the seasonality + trends of their business meant that they would have empty spaces on their racks at different times and have to move items around.
-There were regular concerns about running out of space in their warehouse as new inventory was acquired each season.</p>
+There were regular concerns about running out of physical space in their warehouse as new inventory was acquired each season.</p>

 <p style="text-align: center;">
 <img src="{{ site.baseurl }}/assets/images/RTR_warehosue_racks.jpg" alt="RTR_warehosue_racks" /><br/>